 Public power is a collection of more than 2,000 community-owned electric utilities, including Traverse City Light & Power, that serve over 40 million people or about 15 percent of the nation's electricity consumers.
 Public power utilities are operated by local governments to provide communities with reliable, responsive, not-for-profit electric service.
 Public power utilities are directly accountable to the people they serve through local elected or appointed officials.

 Public power is an American tradition that works.
 The first municipal utility was established in 1882, and more than 350 public power utilities have celebrated their centennials.
-In 2012, TCL&P will be celebrating 100 years of providing safe and reliable energy at low rates in the region.
+In 2012, TCL&P celebrated 100 years of providing safe and reliable energy at low rates in the region.